 The cat is hypnotized and so does not see a man from a clinic called "Quitters Inc." who comes up and captures him.

-James Woods plays a married man with a child who is convinced he is finally ready to quit smoking, and so is refered to by a friend to try Quitters Inc. Once inside, Woods starts getting a strange feeling, and rightly so.
+James Woods plays a married man with a child who is convinced he is finally ready to quit smoking, and so is referred to by a friend to try Quitters Inc. Once inside, Woods starts getting a strange feeling, and rightly so.
 The company is headed by mobsters, who because of the death of their Godfather from lung cancer, hate cigarettes so much they will kill anybody in their program who chooses not to quit.
 Of course, the client gets three chances before this happens.
 How generous, huh?

 From there, the cat is still following the image of the beautiful little girl which leads him to Atlantic City, New Jersey.
 There, the cat finds itself captured again, this time by an obnoxious swanky gambler who is going to frame his wife's lover, an ageing tennis pro, by putting heroine in his car if the lover either doesn't tell him where the gambler's wife is or doesn't make a wager.
 The tennis pro, played by Robert Hayes, decides to take the wager, which is to walk all the way around the ledge of a high rise building.
 Does he make it?
 Kitty witnesses it all and then "hot-tails" it out of there.